EMXC-Skiing/massnordic-web/index.md

 # The Mass Nordic Program

-The Massachusetts Nordic Program, known as **Mass Nordic**, represents Massachusetts at the Eastern U16 Championship and the Eastern High School (EHS) Championship, race weekends held annually in March in New England.
+The Massachusetts Nordic Program, known as Mass Nordic, represents Massachusetts at the Eastern U16 Championship and the Eastern High School (EHS) Championship, race weekends held annually in March in New England.
 Athletes are selected for these teams via participation in the annual Mass Nordic Cup as well as points earned from local and regional racing.

 ## 2026 Mass Nordic Cup

-The 2026 Mass Nordic Cup will be held January 25, 2026, at Prospect Mountain in Woodford, VT.
-[Register on SkiReg.](https://www.skireg.com/massachusetts-nordic-program-u16-eastern-high-school-qualifier)
+The 2026 Mass Nordic Cup will be held Jan.
+25, 2026, at Prospect Mountain in Woodford, VT.
+You can [register on SkiReg](https://www.skireg.com/massachusetts-nordic-program-u16-eastern-high-school-qualifier) starting Dec.
+1.

 ## Championship Events